-The following Local Government guidance note Produced in partnership with Peter Ware and Angelica Hymers of Browne Jacobson LLP provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Angelica Hymers of Browne Jacobson and Peter Ware of Browne Jacobson provides comprehensive and up to date legal information covering:

 This Practice Note contains information and practical guidance on the available structures for delivery of a shared service.

 Internal shared services are collaborative arrangements which allow consolidated services to be provided from a central point to more than one department.

 It can be advantageous:

 where the authority doesn’t want external involvement in their service delivery (whether from another local authority or a private sector entity)